Raid on Charlottetown (1775): Background

-The Raid
+Raid

 Selman and Broughton gathered intelligence that the Governor of St. John Island was recruiting for the war efforts against the Americans and resolved to attack.
 As a result, Broughton headed for Charlottetown.

 On 17 November, both captains landed with two parties of six men each.
 They took two prisoners, Acting Governor Phillips Callbeck and Surveyor General Thomas Wright, for possible exchange for Patriot American prisoners taken at Quebec.
 They ransacked Callbeck's home, emptied his stores, took the colony's silver seal and Governor Patterson's Commission, and also plundered Patterson's House.

 Selman and Broughton also searched unsuccessfully for the wives of Callbeck and senior naval commander Captain David Higgins, both daughters of prominent Boston loyalists.
 Callbeck's wife was the daughter of Nathaniel Coffin Jr., who a few months earlier had ordered the felling of the Liberty Tree on the Boston Common.
 Higgins wife was the daughter of Job Princes of Boston.

 Before the privateers left, they spiked the cannons at the fort.